NixNeovim/NixNeovimPlugins/README.md

 Supported are Github (default), SourceHut, and GitLab.

-This updates `pkgs/vim-plugins.nix` and `README.md`

 #### 2. Create a Pull Request

-Create a pull request with all your changed files.
+- Create a pull request with all your changed files.
-A GitHub action will check your contribution and generate the nix config for your added plugin.
+- A GitHub action will check your contribution and generate all neccessary nix code for your new plugin.
-After all checks have passed, I will merge your change.
+- After all checks have passed, I will merge your change.

 I am happy for any contribution. :)